univention/ucsschool-kelvin-rest-api/README.md

 ## Automatic Docker image build

-The docker images are automatically built in the projects [docker registry](https://git.knut.univention.de/univention/components/ucsschool-kelvin-rest-api/container_registry).
+The docker images are automatically built in the project's [docker registry](https://git.knut.univention.de/univention/components/ucsschool-kelvin-rest-api/container_registry).
 The following rules apply:
 - If you commit on **any** branch an image will be built with the tag `branch-$CI_COMMIT_REF_SLUG`.
 These images will be cleaned up after 30 days